21 Types of Axes: the Right Tool for Every Task & Situation

 This is a type of axe that excels in chopping woods and felling trees — as the name suggests.
 Generally, the head of such an axe should weigh between two to four pounds.

 The handle is long and sturdy to ensure you can give it a powerful swing.
 Felling down large trees is no easy job; hence both the handle and the head must be strong.
+These can be used to notch a tree and then finish it off.
+That's how well they perform.

 Its blade usually has a flared shape alongside a sharp, thin tip.
 The sharp tip ensures you can cut through the grain of the wood easily.
 Felling types of axes are great for chopping down trees but not a good option for splitting woods.